 As part of our commitment to our staff, we strive to ensure the job you have been offered does not pose any risk to your health.

-The questionnaire is issued as part of the conditional offer of employment therefore it is important to return the completed form as quickly as possible to prevent any delays in the recruitment process.
+The form is issued as part of the conditional offer of employment, therefore it is important to return the completed document as quickly as possible to prevent any delays in the recruitment process.